 My third gym-going joy comes from a couple who regularly attends at the same time I do.
 They are around 60 years old, I would guess.
 I met the husband a year ago.
 He was new to the gym and worked with a trainer.
 I was impressed by his commitment to fitness, and we chatted briefly about his journey and goals.

 Months later, he showed up with his wife, who entered on a scooter.
 She usually just sat by while husband worked out or sometimes rode the stationary bike.
 She didn’t seem to mind being there, but she also didn’t seem too interested in participating.

 Fast forward to the past couple of months since I have returned to the gym.
 These two are fantastic.
-Although she is still early in her fitness journey—while her husband has become a working-out machine—they train together each week.
+Although she is still early in her fitness journey—while her husband has become a work-out machine—they train together each week.
 She actively pursues physical fitness through cardio and strength exercises.
 Her husband is kind and patient, and she is quietly determined.
-They inspire me by their relationship and desire to age healthfully.
-It has been a delight to see the transformation in both of their lives.
+They inspire me with their supportive relationship and desire to age well together.

 Progress Not Perfection

 As for me, I just plod along, praising myself simply for showing up consistently, which has always been my greatest weakness in working out.
 I don’t expect too much of myself yet, except to show up each weekday morning and put in at least 20 minutes of moderate activity.

 This past week, though, I started incorporating a little bit of strength training, and I’ve been doing a some intervals on the treadmill.
 However, I’ve also been eating like a horse, so I’m not exactly seeing results, but I do feel better throughout the day from that burst of energy in the morning.